-However, it’s often more complicated than simple calories in vs calories out.
-In today’s society we have more information than ever before about what is in our food and drink and how many calories we are consuming, yet obesity levels are still rising.
+It’s often more complicated than simple calories in vs calories out.
+In today’s society we have more information than ever before about what is in our food and drink and how many calories we are consuming, and yet obesity levels are still rising.

 Many people struggle with eating healthily, despite having all the information at their fingertips and more food choices than ever.

 I have a lot of experience in this particular area, from years of helping personal training clients to lose weight through exercise and healthy eating.

 I am in a much better place and more confident with each pound I lose.
 If you want a gentle push in the right direction I definitely recommend giving this a go!Nathan

 Understanding our attitudes to eating and exercise is very important.
 We can discuss these together during your initial consultation.
 With the power of hypnosis, as well as some simple practical steps, together we can help you change any unhealthy patterns you may have with food or drink and help you to feel empowered towards living a healthier and happier life.